codeforamerica/recordtrac/README.md

     mkdir uploads
 	python

-Then from the Python prompt type the following commands to load database

-	from prflask import db
-	db.create_all()
-	quit()

 Save exampleconfig.py as websiteconfig.py and update relevant fields.
 To test e-mail, sign up for a free account with SendGrid and provide the username and password in MAIL_USERNAME and MAIL_PASSWORD.